 Fish, like other animals, will only eat as much as they want and leave it when they are done.
 If you add too much food to your aquarium, your fish will ignore it.
 However, unlike when you leave a bowl of dog food on your kitchen floor, this disregard won’t be harmless.
 Instead, the food will start to break down and will drag down the water quality in your pond with it.

-This is harmful for a number of reasons.
+This is harmful to a number of reasons.
 Not only will it raise nutrient levels, discolor the water, and lead to smells, but it can also attract pests like flies and mosquitoes.
 That means more work and more maintenance for you.
 Plus, it can harm the health of your fish.

 You might consider setting up a feeding station.
 With pond fish, it’s easy to train your pets to come to you at feeding time.
 They’ll associate your presence with the presence of food, which will make it easier for you to observe how much your fish are eating as well as if they are presenting any specific health problems.

 Therefore, it’s better to underfeed than it is to overfeed your fish.
 Don’t toss food in and walk away.
 Fish don’t overeat, but it’s very easy for us to overfeed.
-Take your time when feeding your fish, and watch them to see how they are doing at cleaning them up.
+Take your time when feeding your fish, and watch them see how they are doing at cleaning them up.

 How much to feed your fish will vary depending on the time of year.
 A fish will eat drastically different portions in May versus in November.
 Make sure you adjust your feedings based on the climate!